 DISTRICT 4 Initiatives

-Renters Rights and Protections
+Renters Rights & Protections

 Do you rent your home in the City of Los Angeles?
 As renters — or, tenants — you have rights and protections against certain rent increases, evictions, and more.